Avoid SQL errors when adding a project custom field as a time report criteria

 project_id.
 The attached patch fixes this behavior and avoids the SQL error.
 Unfortunately, I'm not really sure how to properly test this.
 This whole area seems to be not well tested currently...

-#3 Updated by Holger Just 26 days ago
+#3 Updated by Holger Just almost 4 years ago

 i just updated the patch to include a test for this behavior.

 While the symptom described here doesn't occur that way after #29162 was applied, the underlying issue still stands.
 This patch thus fixes the behavior of the

 ProjectCustomField#visibility_by_project_condition method.
 Without the applied model fix, the test fails with the described SQL error.